 To test the performance of the proposed method in a real biological dataset, we will employ the breast invasive carcinoma dataset hosted by TCGA, which includes SNP, CNV, mRNA expression, and protein expression.
 We will apply the proposed method to identify the perturbed pathways of each patient, and then use the perturbation-level as a summary statistic to covariates in the patient survival analysis.
 Perturbation level is calculated by converting the p-value of perturbation to Z score using the inverse function of cumulative normal density function.
 Prior distributions of the model will be estimated from all available breast cancer omics datasets in Gene Expression Omnibus (GEO).
 We will use cox lasso regression [5, 6], with tuning parameter to minimize 10-fold cross validation error to calculate test association between the perturbation Z scores and patient survival times.
 The lasso provides dimension reduction and parameter estimation from a large number of covariates.

 The outcome of the breast cancer study is the significant associations between pathways and the survival time.
 We will compare this result with the pathways identified in published literatures.
 We expect to see some overlap between our identified pathways and the ones identified by others.
-In addition, we also should find more pathways significantly associated with survival time, because the single-subject analysis should provide more patient-specific signals and information form multi-omics should capture the molecular change of different levels.
+In addition, we also should find more pathways significantly associated with survival time, because the single-subject analysis should provide more patient-specific signals and information from multi-omics should capture the molecular change of different levels.

 Problems and alternatives- This computationally intensive approach will require a huge number of cpu hours to perform.
 Estimating prior distributions from all available breast cancer datasets from GEO may not be feasible.
 Alternatively, we can reduce the number of datasets needed to estimate prior distributions but bring in more subjective understanding of the nature of the prior distributions.
 Also, the decision rule of ABC is that the generated putative data exactly math the observed data.
 For high-dimensional observations like the multi-scale data of a pathway, exact match rarely exists.
 We may need to loose the match criterion to allow approximate matches.